pkoretic/csDefault/README.md

 TODO
 ========================
-rewrite code for 'select' and 'label', clean .css, clean .js input[type=file] - input field for upload obviously
+rewrite code for 'select' and 'label', clean .css, clean .js
+use dynamically added PIE.js or some other option - maybe rewrite PIE.js using jquery? input[type=file] - input field for upload obviously
 cs-bar - cross browser helper for creating a nice bar
 cs-body - cross browser helper for creating a nice body